xingchenxu28/HiJAC/README.md

 HiJAC also has the following advnaced features:

-(1) Monitor the progress in real time: HiJAC allows you to see how many parameters has been completed.
+(1) Monitor the progress in real time: HiJAC allows you to see how many parameters has been completed.\n (2)

-(2)